-Both the origin and authority to include this condition in the permit come from WAC 173-401-620(2).
+Both the origin and authority to include this condition come from WAC 173-401-620(2).
 The condition identifies general duty and administrative requirements that are standard for all AOPs including the duty to comply and duty to provide information.